Violence against doctors in China: Causes

 As of 2019, the medical field in China had 10.154 million staff employed, compared to a population of 1.4 billion people.
 There is also a significant gap in staffing between urban and rural areas.
 In contrast, in 2018, the U.S. health care and social assistance sector had 20 million employees, compared to a population of 327.2 million.
 Scholars argue that the uneven training level of medical personnel, which can lead to medical incidents, makes these incidents more likely to occur in rural areas.
 To protect themselves, Chinese doctors have been known to avoid communicating with patients about their conditions and carefully deal with possible complications and accidents through complex examinations.
 Due to fear of making mistakes and general mistrust from patients, doctors have been known to organise unnecessary diagnostic tests and treatments.
 The salary of doctors in China is modest even by Chinese standards, which leads to some doctors breaking the rules in place.
 For example, doctors commonly accept monetary gifts (red envelopes) from patients.

 Public Hospitals in China received full government funding before 1985.
 After economic reforms, the Hospitals are now receiving very limited financial support from the government, thus forcing them to operate for-profit.
 Drug and examination costs have become the main means for public hospitals to get profits.
-Drug sales can even account for 40 percent of China's public hospital revenue.
+Drug sales can even account for 40% of China's public hospital revenue.
 Higher drug costs and the selection of some high-priced drugs can indeed bring profits to doctors and hospitals, but they greatly increase patients' burden.
 Patients' dissatisfaction with doctors, caused by inflated drug prices, has become an important reason for the deterioration of doctor-patient relations, especially after its exposure by the media and the government.

-After the economic reform, the China government no longer provides sufficient funds to public hospitals.
-In this case, public hospitals are forced to obtain sufficient funds through commercial operations.
-The lag of medical and health-related laws, and the interconnection between commercial institutions and government agencies, have created a stable interest chain in China's medical system, making it more difficult for China's medical system to reform.
-For example, the initial reforms of Sanming around 2012 what were opposed by the provincial government and pharmaceutical companies.
+After the economic reform, the Chinese government no longer provided sufficient funds to public hospitals.
+Public hospitals were forced to obtain sufficient funds through commercial operations.
+The lack of medical and health-related laws, and the interconnection between commercial institutions and government agencies, have created a stable interest chain in China's medical system, making it more difficult for China's medical system to reform.
+For example, the initial reforms of Sanming around 2012 were opposed by the provincial government and pharmaceutical companies.